lxc/incus-os/doc/secure-boot.md

 ## Secure Boot key updates
 KEK, db, and dbx updates are signed offline and then made available via a Provider's API:

-- Published as a simple list of .auth files, with one update per file
+- Published as a simple list of `.auth` files, with one update per file
-- Filename pattern of `<VAR>_<SHA256 fingerprint>.auth`: db_8A78635EA12B2EF676045B661187E08D1412253220A1BD02EF79D177302DB83F.auth, dbx_DA39EF49E3F5D7B902ECE6CA338883623F61DC671ABE10DF2E7B1CBDEC4A2B47.auth, etc
+- Filename pattern of `<VAR>_<SHA256 fingerprint>.auth`: `db_8A78635EA12B2EF676045B661187E08D1412253220A1BD02EF79D177302DB83F.auth`, `dbx_DA39EF49E3F5D7B902ECE6CA338883623F61DC671ABE10DF2E7B1CBDEC4A2B47.auth`, etc
    - This naming convention makes it trivial for a client to quickly retrieve a list of all available keys, identify any missing ones, and then download needed updates
 - Update check performed on same cadence as OS update checks (every six hours by default):
-   - Apply each EFI variable update one at a time, starting with KEK, then db, then dbx
+   - Apply each UEFI variable update one at a time, starting with KEK, then db, then dbx
    - Will need to reboot after each update; will automatically reboot if update applied during Incus OS startup, otherwise will require a user triggering a reboot
    - Will not apply a dbx update if the current or backup image are signed by it to prevent bricking

 ### Update availability and integrity

 - An attacker could block Incus OS update checks to prevent application of Secure Boot key updates
-- Each .auth file is signed by a KEK certificate already enrolled on the machine Incus OS is running on.
+- Each `.auth` file is signed by a KEK certificate already enrolled on the machine Incus OS is running on.
 If the file is tampered with, enrollment will fail, so there is no special need to protect or checksum received updates.

 ## Use of TPM PCRs
 Incus OS relies on two PCRs (7 & 11) to bind disk encryption keys.

-### PCR7
+### PCR 7
-PCR7 is computed based on the current Secure Boot state and PK/KEK/db/dbx values.
-The final value of this PCR is calculated by UEFI before the systemd-boot EFI stub starts.
+PCR 7 is computed based on the current Secure Boot state and PK/KEK/db/dbx values.
+The final value of this PCR is calculated by UEFI before the systemd-boot UEFI stub starts.
 Binding to this PCR allows us to ensure data is only available when Secure Boot is enabled and Incus OS certificates are present.
 (Prevents an attacker from unlocking the disk on a different machine or launching attacks via live boot media.)

-The calculation of PCR7 is straightforward, and performed whenever a signing key is added or revoked, and when an Incus OS update is signed with a different key than the current running system:
+The calculation of PCR 7 is straightforward, and performed whenever a signing key is added or revoked, and when an Incus OS update is signed with a different key than the current running system:

-- Fetch TPM event log and verify that the recomputed PCR7 value matches the current TPM PCR7 value
+- Fetch TPM event log and verify that the recomputed PCR 7 value matches the current TPM PCR 7 value
-- Apply EFI variable update
+- Apply UEFI variable update
-- Replay TPM event log, computing the future PCR7 value using current EFI variable values
+- Replay TPM event log, computing the future PCR 7 value using current UEFI variable values
-- Use current TPM state to update PCR7 binding of LUKS volumes using predicted PCR7 value on next boot
+- Use current TPM state to update PCR 7 binding of LUKS volumes using predicted PCR 7 value on next boot

-### PCR11
+### PCR 11
-PCR11 is computed based on the running UKI, and computed at various points during the boot process.
+PCR 11 is computed based on the running UKI, and computed at various points during the boot process.
 Combined with a properly signed UKI image, this allows us to detect any tampering of the UKI and refuse to unlock the encrypted disks.
-Computation of PCR11 is complex; systemd has `systemd-measure` which we rely on to create the PCR11 policy which is combined with the Secure Boot signing key to bind the TPM.
-The advantage is that this approach is much more flexible than an exact hash binding like we do with PCR7, and allows the build process to fully predict PCR11 values and embed those values into the resulting signed UKI images.
+Computation of PCR 11 is complex; systemd has `systemd-measure` which we rely on to create the PCR 11 policy which is combined with the Secure Boot signing key to bind the TPM.
+The advantage is that this approach is much more flexible than an exact hash binding like we do with PCR 7, and allows the build process to fully predict PCR 11 values and embed those values into the resulting signed UKI images.

-Incus OS only ever needs to worry about re-binding PCR11 when the Secure Boot key used by an UKI is changed, such as the yearly key transition.
-This is because the PCR11 policies are bound to the TPM using the current Secure Boot signing key, and if it changes on reboot the TPM state won't match and auto-unlock will fail.
+Incus OS only ever needs to worry about re-binding PCR 11 when the Secure Boot key used by an UKI is changed, such as the yearly key transition.
+This is because the PCR 11 policies are bound to the TPM using the current Secure Boot signing key, and if it changes on reboot the TPM state won't match and auto-unlock will fail.
 The steps taken when installing an Incus OS update with a different Secure Boot key are:

-- Verify the key of the updated UKI is present in the EFI db variable, and isn't in dbx.
+- Verify the key of the updated UKI is present in the UEFI db variable, and isn't in dbx.
 This prevents installing an update which will immediately fail to boot with a Secure Boot policy violation.
-- Replace the existing systemd-boot EFI stub with a newly signed one from the pending OS update. `systemd-sysupdate` doesn't typically update the systemd-boot stub, but we need to ensure it's updated to a version signed by the new key.
+- Replace the existing systemd-boot UEFI stub with a newly signed one from the pending OS update. `systemd-sysupdate` doesn't typically update the systemd-boot stub, but we need to ensure it's updated to a version signed by the new key.
-- Changing the signature on the systemd-boot stub will affect the PCR7 value at next boot, so follow the steps outlined above to predict the new PCR7 value.
+- Changing the signature on the systemd-boot stub will affect the PCR 7 value at next boot, so follow the steps outlined above to predict the new PCR 7 value.
-- Re-bind the TPM PCR11 policies with the new signing certificate and predicted PCR7 value.
+- Re-bind the TPM PCR 11 policies with the new signing certificate and predicted PCR 7 value.
 Doing this invalidates the current TPM state, so we must rely on a recovery key known to Incus OS to update the LUKS header.
 The update is performed in as an atomic process as possible, to prevent having the LUKS header in a state where it doesn't have a TPM enrolled.

 ### Implications
 Any unexpected change to PCR values will cause auto-unlock to fail, and require the entry of a recovery password to boot the system.
 When a new Secure Boot key is used, after applying the update and rebooting, attempting to reboot into the backup image will always require the use of the recovery password.
 Attempting to apply a further OS update while running from the backup image will also very likely fail, since the TPM will be in an unusable state.